How to Defrost and Maintain Your Freezer

 How Often Should You Defrost Your Freezer?

-To maintain the efficiency of a manual-defrost freezer, You should defrost it each time it develops a quarter-inch of ice build-up on the interior walls.
+Self-defrosting freezers should be cleaned at least once a year, and manual-defrost freezers should be defrosted at least once per year or if there is more than one-fourth inch of frost over a large area of the interior surface.
 Many people defrost their freezers once a year, but you may need to do yours more or less often, depending on your usage habits.

 To stretch the time between episodes of defrosting, try to minimize the time you have the door open.
 Keeping a freezer inventory list on the door makes it easy to see what you have without digging around in the freezer.